 Correct a wrong

-If the commenter is wrong, let him know.
+If the commenter is wrong, let them know.
 If a false statement is being made then it’s your responsibility to set the record straight.
 Remember that other people will be reading your blog’s comments and you want to correct erroneous information as soon as possible.
 Without trying to come across as a tough enforcer, correct the commenter and then end your reply.

 Don’t just ignore a negative comment.
 Either remove it or address it but don’t let it just hang by itself.
 An unaddressed comment allows people to wonder if in fact, the commenter has a valid point that the company is simply (and weakly) choosing to ignore.